 C. Requirements for Good Standing

-Once admitted to Clinical Privileges (Clinical Phase), undergraduate and graduate majors in Communicative Disorders must continue to meet the standards for Clinical Privileges as described by the Department of Communicative Disorders.
+Once admitted to Clinical Privileges (Clinical Phase), undergraduate and graduate majors in Communicative Disorders must continue to meet the standards for Clinical Privileges as described by the Department of Communication Disorders and Sciences.
 Additionally, once admitted, all candidates must maintain an overall 3.0 GPA in the major.
 Failure to maintain good standing may result in dismissal from the credential program.

 D. Graduate Requirements for the Credential

 The Speech-Language Pathology Services Credential (Language, Speech and Hearing Services and Audiology) requires completion of the Master of Science degree in Communicative Disorders, with the appropriate emphasis in either Speech-Language Pathology or Audiology.
 In order to take the advanced (500- and 600-level) courses for the master’s degree, a student must be admitted to Conditionally Classified or Classified graduate status by the department.
-Consult with the Department of Communicative Disorders and Sciences for admission requirements, deadlines and forms.
+Consult with the Department of Communication Disorders and Sciences for admission requirements, deadlines and forms.
 Note that admission to Classified graduate status by the department requires completion of conditions as described in the departmental section of this Catalog.
-Also note that admission to the Audiology emphasis has been suspended until a new clinical doctorate program is developed and accredited.

 E. In addition to prerequisite courses and the master’s degree, the following courses are required for the credential: